jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because new tools prompt a question: who controls it?
 After all, whoever does is more powerful.
 While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
 The people with the old tool fight to retain their power.
 While the inventors, innovators, and majicians imagine a new society that shares it.

 Darth Blockbuster is willing to use society's rulebook to suppress new tools.
 But lawsuits, firings, lobbying, and other techniques take time and money.
 It's better for the antagnoists if Main Street's love of majic is misdirected for a love of old technology the antagonists still control.
 For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Tesla's are a new tool because they can be fueled using renewable energy.
-With a Tesla roof, they can even be fueled with ones's own power.
-But people are prevented from see this majicaly potential by antagonists anti-evolution techniques that I call "dark majic."
+With a Tesla Solar Roof, they can even be fueled with ones's own power.
+But people are prevented from seeing this majical potential by antagonists anti-evolution techniques that I call "dark majic."

-In addition to the Death Star of corporate manuals, regulations, government red-tape that drive Main Street bonkers today.
-Darth Blockbuster also uses dark majic against us.
 Dark majic is the pomp, pagantry, and spectacle that surrounds today's Industrial Age tools, like insurance ads, car commercials, auto shows, and credit car rewards.
 This fake majic is a more insidious technique to prevent upgrades.
 It gives people the joy of learning about technology, but it doesn't upgrade their cyborogolgy, and thus stalls our society in the game of civilization.
 To destroy the Death Star Stargazer, we have to learn to ignore evil dark majic.

 **Dark majic**: Methods and techniques to keep a person using an old tool.
 Dark majic gives regular people a fake sense of joy and accomplisment, so they don't upgrade their cyborgology and become player gods.
 A dark majician tricks people into being extras.

 ## Dark Majic

 I've processed about 10,000 car accident insurance claims.
-While claims gets quite emotional, the task is straightforward.
+While claims gets quite emotional sometimes, the task is straightforward.
 Drivers call a call center, claim adjusters (me) ask them questions to get them back on the road.
-The job is mostly asking questions and filling out paperwork.
+The job is mostly filling out paperwork.
 One question showcased how deep our society can fall for dark majic.

 When I'd ask customers their car's color, I'd often hear something like "it's midnight summer blue".
-Being somewhat a jokster, I'd play around and ask "you sure it wasn't winter sunrise blue?".
+Being somewhat a jokster, I'd play around and ask "you sure it wasn't sunrise winter blue?".
 And the customer would always replay with something like "No, it's the midnight summer.
 I'm positive."

 My chuckle would turn into amazement when I'd ask about the other car.
 I'd almost always be told "I have no idea."
 It was a pain because my job was to get this information.
 But even though they'd were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver hit a horse, they'd remember what they hit, but a car?
 Usually I'd have to write "unknown" and move on.

 We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.

 And that's dark majic.
 Because a person living in 2020, is acting like it's 1960; when cars were new and majical.
 Majical because they upgraded people used to walking around or waiting for buses with faster transportation.
 Buying cars for the first time meant these new cyborgs could happily cruise the roads, take family road trips, visit far away friends.
 Cars was stunningly fast means of transportation, one that mimicks us today getting hi-speed internet for the first time.

 But today isn't 1969, you're not in _Grease_, or _American Graffiti_, or _Rebel Without a Cause_.